 What do we know about the quad set up?
-Well, as it turns out I don’t know very much at all.
+Well, as it turns out, I don’t know very much at all.
 I know I like riding quad setups in smaller conditions, they feel faster and a little more drifty, but that’s about it from an everyday surfer.
-Some of you will know a lot more and some maybe have never even seriously tested or owned a board with a quad setup.
+Some of you will know a lot more and some may have never seriously tested or owned a board with a quad setup.

 I grew up during the ‘dark years’ of surfboard design, when everyone wanted a 6’1 to 6’3 pointy ‘elf shoe rocker’ squash tail.
 I believe they call these ‘new’ boards in the trade.
-Known by some as the board that nobody could ride, these ‘short boards’ took over, and the all consuming lust for them almost snuffed out the demand for any other type of surfboard.
+Known by some as the boards that nobody could ride, these ‘shortboards’ took over, and the all-consuming lust for them almost snuffed out the demand for any other type of surfboard.

-I have always been a heavy human and the traditional template for a short board never suited my frame or the weak-willed waves of the island where I was fortunate enough to grow up.
-Fortunate then for me in a way that I have always been on the search for something a little different.
+I have always been a heavy human and the traditional template for a short board never suited my frame or the weak-willed waves of the island where I grew up.
+Fortunate for me in a way that I have always been on the search for something a little different.

-Since 1981, when the world saw Simon Anderson win his first competition at Bells Beach on the infamous ‘thruster’ (three fin setup) the surfing public have been smitten.
-The more radical style and approach to surfing was like nothing else seen on the world stage before.
+Since 1981, when the world saw Simon Anderson win his first competition at Bells Beach on the infamous ‘thruster’ (three fin setup) the surfing public has been smitten.
+The more radical style and approach to surfing were like nothing else seen on the world stage before.

-Peter 'The Friar' Ware is a kneeboarding legend who claims to have stumbled across the quad setup back in the 70's, he also claims to have invented the 'man-on-man' heat that we all take for granted as part of the WSL now.
-Who are we to call a legend out on a untruth and, let's face it, no one else is stepping up and claiming that they invented the four fin wonder setup.
+Peter 'The Friar' Ware is a kneeboarding legend who claims to have stumbled across the quad setup back in the '70s, he also claims to have invented the 'man-on-man' heat that we all take for granted as part of the WSL now.
+Who are we to call a legend out on an untruth and, let's face it, no one else is stepping up and claiming that they invented the four fin wonder set up.
 We dug up this video which will tell you about the original concept of the quad setup, which actually is insightful into what the advantages of a quad are.
-Unfortunately you have to go to YouTube to watch the flick, but it is worth it if you want to find out more.
+Unfortunately, you have to go to YouTube to watch the flick, but it is worth it if you want to find out more.
 Enjoy the Friar's words.

 There is little or no argument that the quad does firmly belong at the forefront of surfing, and performs in a multitude of conditions.
 Some people say that quads give you that extra drive and 'squirt' down the line in small waves, and conversely, many renowned big wave surfers prefer the quad.
 With so many contradictory opinions we thought it might be an idea to give you the facts of design.